bkw777/dl2/README.md

 See [Disk_Power.txt](clients/disk_power/Disk_Power.txt)

-The disk image was created by using github.com/bkw777/pdd.sh to read the disk into it's own form of disk image file, then using pdd.sh to "restore" that disk image, but into dlplus instead of to a real drive.
+The disk image was created by using github.com/bkw777/pdd.sh to read the disk into it's own form of disk image file, then "restoring" that disk image into dlplus instead of to a real drive.

-To create an empty disk image, start dl with the -i option the name of a new file in a writable directory.
-IE: ```$ dl -vi ./newdiskimg.pdd1```, and then issue an FDC-mode format command from a client, ie for pdd.sh do
+To create an empty disk image, start dl with the -i option the name of a new file.
+IE: ```$ dl -vi ./my_disk.pdd1```, and then issue an FDC-mode format command from a client.
+Example using pdd.sh as the client (connected with a 2nd usb-serial adapter and a null-modem serial cable):
 ```
 $ pdd1
 1) /dev/ttyUSB0